rails/rails/guides/source/asset_pipeline.md

 management of these assets to enhance the performance and maintainability of the application.

-The Rails Asset Pipeline is managed by **Propshaft** in Rails 8.
+The Rails Asset Pipeline is managed by [**Propshaft**](https://github.com/rails/propshaft) in Rails 8.
 Propshaft is built for an era where transpilation, bundling and compression are less critical for basic applications, thanks to better browser support and faster networks and HTTP/2 capabilities.
-You can read more about [Evolution of techniques to manage assets](#evolution-of-techniques-to-manage-assets) in the above section.
+To explore the [evolution of asset management techniques](#evolution-of-asset-management-techniques) and how the Rails Asset Pipeline has adapted over time, refer to the section below.

-The simplified design of Propshaft, compared to its predecessor Sprockets, focuses on essential asset management tasks, and it leaves more complex tasks, such as JavaScript and CSS bundling and minification, to specialized tools like `js-bundling-rails` and `css-bundling-rails`, which can be added separately to your application.
+The simplified design of Propshaft, compared to its predecessor [Sprockets](https://github.com/rails/sprockets), focuses on essential asset management tasks, and it leaves more complex tasks, such as JavaScript and CSS bundling and minification, to specialized tools like `js-bundling-rails` and `css-bundling-rails`, which can be added separately to your application.
 Propshaft focuses on fingerprinting and emphasizes generating digest-based URLs for assets, allowing browsers to cache them, thus minimizing the need for intricate compilation and bundling.

 The asset pipeline uses the [Propshaft](https://github.com/rails/propshaft) gem and is enabled by default in new Rails 8 applications.

-If ,for some reason, you want to disable it during setup, you can use the `--skip-asset-pipeline` option:
+If, for some reason, you want to disable it during setup, you can use the `--skip-asset-pipeline` option:

 ```bash